Special educational needs & Disabilities (SEND) report Dec 2017

 The changes in the Children and Families Bill affect the way children with special educational needs and disabilities (SEND) are supported in schools.
 The new approach began in September 2014 and should place pupils at the centre of learning.

 The key areas of the new legislation are:

-- School Action and School Action Plus will be replaced by SEND support, a single category for children who need extra specialist
+- School Action and School Action Plus are replaced by SEND support, a single category for children who need extra specialist support

 - There are 4 areas of SEND:

 - Communication and interaction

 - Sensory and/or physical